4 Things You Shouldn’t DIY in Your Bathroom Renovation

 But this should be done by a plumber.

 A plumber will isolate the services before disconnecting.
-A common step often skipped by the homeowner.
+A common step sometimes forgotten by the homeowner.

 You won’t be covered by home insurance if you forget to isolate the water from the fixture you’re removing.